mainakaruoya/py_portscanner/README.md

 ### Port Scanner (Basic)
 A simple, command-line port scanner for Python.
 Can carry out a TCP SYN and UDP ping scan, or both, depending on the flags that have been set.
-Requires the use of Scapy, which is in the requirements.txt file, and can be installed thus
+Requires the use of Scapy, which is in the requirements.txt file, and can be installed thus:

 `pip install -r requirements.txt`